 This article will identify what exactly volume is and its relevance to cryptocurrency.
 Then, we’ll study some limitations of the metric.

 What is Crypto Trading Volume?

-Volume represents how much of a cryptocurrency has been traded within a specific time period.
+Volume represents how much cryptocurrency has been traded within a specific period.
 For example, Crypto Adventure’s live price index shows the 24-hour trading volume for all the top digital assets.
 Other indexes often present a 7-day trading volume as well.
 Dollars are used as the unit of account for an accurate, comparative measure of value being exchanged across various assets.

 Calculating Trading Volume

 There are pros and cons to each method.
-Indexes that track activity on fewer exchanges account for less of the market’s trading activity.
-Conversely, counting every available exchange risks including non-credible data.
+Indexes that track the activity on fewer exchanges account for less of the market’s trading activity.
+Conversely, counting every available exchange risk, including non-credible data.
 After all, some smaller and unregulated exchanges may use wash-trading to create the illusion of activity on their platform.
 For instance, the CEO of the Canadian Crypto exchange “CoinSquare” was found wash-trading $5.5 billion in Bitcoin last year.

 Usefulness For Crypto Trading

-As TheCryptoDog – a twitter crypto market commentator – puts it: “Volume speaks to the sincerity of the price it is tied to”.
+As TheCryptoDog – a twitter crypto market commentator – puts it: “Volume speaks to the sincerity of the price it is tied to.”

 “Volume is hands down the most important aspect outside of price… Even for many other technical indicators, volume can serve as confirmation or rejection of a given hypothesis,” he said.